Flare by Spatie

 While the default grouping algorithm works for 99% of cases, there are some cases where you might want to customise it.

-This can be done on an exception class basis.
-You can tell Flare to group all exceptions of a specific class together by setting the following in the flare.php config file:
+This can be done on an exception class basis by configuring the overridden_groupings array in your flare.php config file:

 use Spatie\FlareClient\Enums\OverriddenGrouping;